irsat000/CAI-Tools/README.md

 # Feature List
 ### Conversation Page
+###### Memory Manager
+Reminds the character whatever you want every X message.
+You can choose the frequency.
+You can activate or deactivate it in the menu.
+Remind the character about history, settings, plot, scenario, anything.
 ###### Download Character (json)
 It downloads the character file in formats supported by other AI platforms, such as Tavern and Oobabooga.
 ###### Download Character Card (png)